Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Numerical Experiments

 \subsection{Test problems}

 We benchmark our implementation of \algref{manifoldsampling} on objectives of the form $f(x) = h(F(x))$, where $F:\R^n\to\R^p$ is derived from the functions in the Mor\'e--Wild benchmarking test set~\cite{JJMSMW09}, which were originally intended for nonlinear least-squares minimization (that is, $h = \|\cdot\|_2^2$).
 This initially gives us 53 problems, as specified by combinations of definitions of $F$ and initial points $x^0$.
+In the test set, the functions $F$ are all differentiable, and all but four are nonconvex.
+The dimension of $F$ ranges from $2$ to $65$.